Application, Requirements and Appointment Process

 - Applicants must submit certified or original copies of transcripts of their medical education.

-- Applicants must have passed Part I and Part II (CK and CS) of USMLE prior to starting residency, ideally on the first attempt.
+- Applicants must have passed USMLE Step 2 or COMLEX Level 2 prior to starting residency, ideally on the first attempt.

 - Three letters of recommendation addressing the applicant's qualifications and Psychiatry interest, and the Dean's letter (or MSPE equivalent) are required.

 - A personal statement and current curriculum vitae must be included in the application.